1Snipy/SnipyL-Music-Bot/README.md

 !logs - View or export bot logs.

-Configuration
+# **Configuration**

 (The bot's behavior can be customized via the config.json file.)

 Key settings include:

-Command Prefix: Change the prefix for commands (e.g., !, ?).
+- Command Prefix: Change the prefix for commands (e.g., !, ?).

-Rate Limits: Adjust rate limits for chat messages and API requests.
+- Rate Limits: Adjust rate limits for chat messages and API requests.

-Permissions: Set permissions for commands (viewer, mod, streamer-only).
+- Permissions: Set permissions for commands (viewer, mod, streamer-only).

-Logging: Enable or disable logging and specify log file locations.
+- Logging: Enable or disable logging and specify log file locations.

-Contributing
+# **Contributing**

-We welcome contributions to SnipyL!
+We welcome contributions to PRSEK!
 If you'd like to contribute, please follow these steps:

-Fork the repository.
+- Fork the repository.

-Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bugfix.

-Commit your changes and push to your fork.
+- Commit your changes and push to your fork.

-Submit a pull request with a detailed description of your changes.
+- Submit a pull request with a detailed description of your changes.

-Support
+# **Support**
 If you encounter any issues or have questions, please:

 Open an issue on GitHub.

 Join our Discord server for community support.

-License
+# License
-SnipyL is licensed under the MIT License.
+PRSEK is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+# Acknowledgements

-TwitchIO - For the Twitch API interaction library.
+- TwitchIO - For the Twitch API interaction library.

-Songify - For the music playback application.
+- Songify - For the music playback application.

-You! - For using SnipyL and supporting the project!
+- You! - For using PRSEK and supporting the project!

-Happy Streaming! 🎶
+### Happy Streaming! 🎶